rej696/dissertation/handin_dir/README.md

 # STM32 Flight Software Development, Emulation, and Fuzzing
 This project consists of:
-- A bare metal "Flight Software" application for the STM32F411CE "Blackpill" microcontroller board `fsw`:
+- A bare metal "Flight Software" application for the STM32F411xE "Blackpill" microcontroller board `fsw`:
     - Remote Procedure Call implementation over Serial using Spacepackets and KISS framing
     - Design by Contract
     - Basic RTOS implementation inspired Miro Samek's MIROS
 - A python emulator/fuzzing test harness using unicorn `emu`:
     - Arm Cortex-M and STM32 Peripheral models
     - Interrupt handling and context switching
+    - black box fuzzing (with or without grammar filtering)
+    - integration with UnicornAFL and AFL++ for coverage guided fuzzing (with or without grammar filtering)
+- A python library implementing a protocol grammar filter `pgf`:
     - A protocol grammar filter for converting a raw byte stream into valid input data (spacepackets with checksums in KISS frames)
-    - black box fuzzing (with or without grammar filtering)
 - A "Ground Segment" python cli tool `gsw`:
     - reading/writing packets to a connected development board
     - on target black box fuzzing (with or without grammar filtering)
+    - monitoring for crashes using a liveness check

 ## Instructions
 ### Docker